sovereigndaddy/blog/_drafts/2022-08-03-serializing-3d-objects-bitcoin-blockchain.markdown

 The other day I was 3D printing some items (tooth brush holder and doll furniture if you must know) and had a thought about what the process would be for serializing any 3d printed objects.
 My mind started gearing towards Bitcoin naturally and how I might be able to utilize its functionality for serialization.
 I wasn't sure if there were existing processes out there so I decided to do a bit of digging... and turns out there are some options :)

 # OP_RETURN
-Introducing [OP_RETURN](https://en.bitcoin.it/wiki/OP_RETURN), a built in function within the Bitcoin script that allows the ability to mark a transaction as invalid.
-It is re for the storing of data.
-It allows us to use the Bitcoin blockchain as a distributed database, storing our data for eternity!
-Since these transactions are not meant to be mined, as they contain no money value strictly data, the OP_RETURN specifies to the network that this transaction can be discarded thus alleviating any clogging of the network that this may cause.
+Introducing [OP_RETURN](https://en.bitcoin.it/wiki/OP_RETURN), a built in function within the Bitcoin script that allows the ability submit arbitrary data to the Bitcoin blockchain.
+OP_RETURN transactions contain no bitcoin value, strictly data, so these transactions are marked as invalid since they should not be mined.
+The invalid status informs the network that this transaction can be discarded thus alleviating any potential clogging of the network that these non-currency related transactions may cause if this functionality didn't exist.

 ### What's in OP_RETURN

 ### Example Transaction

 # NBitcoin
-My preferred programming language is C# so I went looking for resources and found some great starting material.
+My preferred programming language is C# so I went looking for resources and found NBitcoin, a bitcoin core API.

 # Project Setup
 ### Dotnet new winforms